andersonfnds-dev/introducting_Myself/README.md

-- 👋 Hi, I’m a back-end developer Jr.
+- 👋 Hi, I’m a fullstack developer Jr.
 - 👀 I’m interested in tecnology since I was a kid, and now I´m having the oportunity to study programming in a university, Centro Universitário de Brasília.
 - 🌱 I’m currently learning to be a Java back-end developer.
 Beside the university, I´m studying from the plataform Udemy.
 - 💞️ I’m looking to collaborate on Java projects to improve my skills with the language, so then I can get a job at my city, Brasília, or a remote one.